mpanko/denisasvach/content/projects/white-tubes.md

 content:
   - type: text
     content: >-
-      *White Tubes* encourages visitors to engage physically: sitting, climbing, or lying down to experience the space from a different perspective.
-The installation shifts the perception of space, stripping away unnecessary elements to focus solely on the raw forms.
-This spatial arrangement created an intimate yet public interaction, exploring minimalist ideas of presence and direct engagement with the environment.
+      2014

-      Presented at the *MONUMENT I* exhibition (NoD Gallery, Prague, Czech Republic) in 2015.
+      Presented at the MONUMENT I exhibition (NoD Gallery, Prague, Czech Republic) in 2015.
-  - type: text
-    content: |-

       created by Denisa Svachova

       photo: Filip Kartousek

       model: Denisa Svachova
+  - type: text
+    content: "*White Tubes* encourages visitors to engage physically: sitting, climbing, or lying down to experience the space from a different perspective.
+The installation shifts the perception of space, stripping away unnecessary elements to focus solely on the raw forms.
+This spatial arrangement created an intimate yet public interaction, exploring minimalist ideas of presence and direct engagement with the environment."
   - type: image
     src: /images/white-tubes_1.jpg
     alt: "White Tubes installation "